TalonFloof/EnhancedWeather/README.md

 **Animation of a Tornado moving across a Plains and Forest Biome**

 ---

+# Tornadoes have been temporarily disabled in v1.0-Beta4-Alpha1, it will be re-enabled in the near future.
+Use v1.0-Beta3 if you want tornadoes.

 The key feature of this mod!
 Like in Weather2, Enhanced Weather has tornadoes.
 Tornadoes form when a storm gets powerful enough to create a violent funnel cloud.